 Switch Apache PHP Version

-Similarly, when using mod_php with Apache, first disable the current PHP module and then enable the desired version:
+When using mod_php with Apache, disable the current PHP module and enable the desired version:

 sudo a2dismod php8.3